Superliner (railcar): Future cars

 In 2022, Amtrak announced that they would be replacing all of their current Superliner, Amfleet, and Viewliner I passenger cars by 2032.
-Amtrak issued a request for information from ten manufacturers in December 2022, with a request for proposals planned for 2023.
+Amtrak issued a request for information from ten manufacturers in December 2022, followed by a formal request for proposals in December 2023.

 Design

 The Superliners generally resembled the Hi-Level design, though at 16 ft 2 in, they were 8 in taller.
 The Superliners also used Amtrak's new 480-volt head-end power for heating and electricity.
 This was more reliable than the steam heat used by the Hi-Levels, whose own heaters and diesel generators would eventually be replaced by HEP equipment.

-Initially, the cars could not be worked east of Chicago because of limited overhead clearances, but by the 1980s many eastern railroads had raised clearances on their tracks to permit tri-level auto carriers and double-stack container trains, which also permitted the operation of the Superliners.
-To this day, inadequate tunnel clearances in and around New York City prevent the use of Superliners on Amtrak's busiest line, the Northeast Corridor.
+Initially, the cars could not be worked east of Chicago because of limited overhead clearances, but by the 1980s, many eastern railroads had raised clearances on their tracks to permit tri-level auto carriers and double-stack container trains, which also permitted the operation of the Superliners.
+To this day, inadequate tunnel clearances in and around New York City and Baltimore prevent the use of Superliners on Amtrak's busiest line, the Northeast Corridor.

 The Superliner I cars ride on Waggon Union MD-76 trucks, which require more frequent overhauls than comparable domestic designs and are "notorious for their rough riding characteristics".
 The Superliner IIs ride on GSI-G70 outboard bearing trucks, also found on the Horizon single-level cars.
 Both models have a maximum speed of 100 mph.

 The Superliner I cars originally stored waste in tanks, then macerated and dumped it along the tracks once the train had attained a preset speed.
 This was an improvement on the Hi-Levels, which dumped directly to the tracks.
 Growing public concern about such dumping led Amtrak to order its Superliner IIs with a full-retention system.
 The Superliner I cars were retrofitted with a full-retention system in the early 1990s.

 The New York Times described the Superliner I interior color scheme as "soft hues of beige, rust, brown and green".
 For the Superliner IIs, Amtrak introduced a new scheme incorporating gray, aquamarine, and salmon.